 Visceral anomalies are common in types II and III PS.

 An interprofessional approach to care, including neurosurgery, pediatrics, orthopedics, plastics, optometry, and ophthalmology yields the most success.
-Special education programs and plans identify a child’s strengths and weaknesses and develop a plan to improve the weaknesses identified.
+Special education programs and plans to identify a child’s strengths and weaknesses; and further development of a plan to improve the weaknesses identified is needed.
 Patients require holistic care including physiotherapy, occupational therapy, speech therapy and help and support for the visually impaired, and for school-age children, appropriately changed curricula and learning space.

 |||Tokumaru AM,Barkovich AJ,Ciricillo SF,Edwards MS, Skull base and calvarial deformities: association with intracranial changes in craniofacial syndromes.
 AJNR.
 American journal of neuroradiology.
 1996 Apr [PubMed PMID: 8730180]|